dusktreader/py-buzz/docs/features.rst

 ````````````````

 This option describes the type of exception that will be handled by this context
 manager.
-Any instance of the option's excepion (or any of it's derived exception
+Any instance of the option's exception (or any of it's derived exception
 classes) will be caught.
 This is very useful if you only want to handle a
 certain category of exceptions and let the others rise up un-altered: